TigreGotico/ovos-user-id/README.md

 #### Speaker Recognition

+In dinkum-listener/voice-sat install [ovos-redis-mic-plugin](https://github.com/JarbasHiveMind/ovos-redis-mic-plugin), then `mic_id` will be available in the `message.context`

+> `mic_id` might not be present in the `message.context`, the companion listener **plugin is needed** to ensure it is present

-A companion `audio transformer` plugin is responsible for storing the last STT audio in redis
+This companion `audio transformer` plugin is responsible for storing the last STT audio in redis

-this is accessible by a `mic_id` injected in the `message.context`, usually of the format `mic::{session_id}`
+The last STT audio is accessible in redis via the `mic_id` injected in the `message.context`, usually of the format `mic::{session_id}`

 The speaker recognition plugin can then operate on specific `mic_id` to validate or assign a `user_id`

-TODO - companion audio transformer plugin (loaded in dinkum listener)

 TODO - companion recognition plugin (loaded in this repo)

-> `mic_id` might not be present in the `message.context`, a companion listener plugin is needed to ensure it is present

 #### Face Recognition